What is a Family Help Assessment?

 We will help you access any services you need as soon as possible.
 However, there are often more people needing services than there are services to give.
 This means that, although everyone agrees that you need a particular service, you might have to wait a while or we may have to find an alternative for you.
 We cannot guarantee the provision of a particular service.

-Once you receive the completed child and family social care assessment, it is important that we have your feedback on the assessment process and your comments on the information in the assessment.
+Once you receive the completed Family Help Assessment, it is important that we have your feedback on the assessment process and your comments on the information in the assessment.

-Upon receiving the child and family social care assessment you will have received a reply slip.
+Upon receiving the Family Help Assessment you will have received a reply slip.
 Please complete this and tell us what you think about the information in this assessment.
 Please also let us know whether the information is correct and whether there are any factual changes you would like to make.
 Please return the reply slip to the children’s team that completed your assessment.

 Send your feedback online